ThatDudeAlex/Wiki-Distributed-Crawler-And-Parser/components/crawler/README.md

 - Compressed files are stored in: `/data/html/` (or as configured in YAML)

-- Works in parallel via multiple container replicas
+- Can Work in parallel via multiple container replicas

 - Configuration is loaded via `shared/config_loader.py` from YAML and `.env`